For help in understanding what to expect from your metabolic recovery and how to recover the fastest, please schedule a consultation.

 The beverages I’d recommend to satisfy the craving for bubbly cool refreshments are:

-- Any sparkling water with zero calories and all natural ingredients
+- Any sparkling water with zero calories and clearly disclosed ingredients.

 Kikkoman and Yamase, the original, not the low sodium version.
 These are naturally brewed and have a milder flavor and are healthier than the Bragg’s aminos and other hydrolyzed soy sauces.
 You can order from both Target or Walmart and can often find at Costcos.